chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 ## <span id="fst-steps-with-types">First steps with types</span>

-While we\'ve talked a little about types already, our interactions with `ghci` have so far been free of much type-related thinking.
-We haven\'t told `ghci` what types we\'ve been using, and it\'s mostly been willing to accept our input.
+While we've talked a little about types already, our interactions with `ghci` have so far been free of much type-related thinking.
+We haven't told `ghci` what types we've been using, and it's mostly been willing to accept our input.

 Haskell requires type names to start with an uppercase letter, and variable names must start with a lowercase letter.
 Bear this in mind as you read on; it makes it much easier to follow the names.

-The first thing we can do to start exploring the world of types is to get `ghci` to tell us more about what it\'s doing. `ghci` has a command, `:set`, that lets us change a few of its default behaviours.
+The first thing we can do to start exploring the world of types is to get `ghci` to tell us more about what it's doing. `ghci` has a command, `:set`, that lets us change a few of its default behaviours.
 We can tell it to print more type information as follows.

 ```screen
 ghci> :set +t